 - Housing is on par with hotel accommodations where linens, towels, etc. are provided and a free weekly linen exchange program is available. - Students will be provided with free access to campus-wide guest wi-fi.
-This is available on a 30day cycle; to renew simply inform/remind Conference Services close to the 30-day mark. - Free access to War Memorial Gym. - Residence Advisors are provided in residence halls as well as a 24-hour on-call coordinator. - Convenient 24-hour check-in available at Conference & Guest Services in New Hall West. - Room key can be programmed to access additional campus buildings, thereby foregoing the need to purchase a Hokie Passport for participants. - Conference Services will make every effort to house research program participants in the same dorms (based on requested lodging type).
+This is available on a 30day cycle; to renew simply inform/remind Conference Services close to the 30-day mark. - Residence Advisors are provided in residence halls as well as a 24-hour on-call coordinator. - Convenient 24-hour check-in available at Conference & Guest Services in New Hall West. - Room key can be programmed to access additional campus buildings, thereby foregoing the need to purchase a Hokie Passport for participants. - Conference Services will make every effort to house research program participants in the same dorms (based on requested lodging type).

 Each research program must establish an individual contract and directly pay for on-campus housing and the required meal plans.
 Contracts are secured through Conference and Guest Services, a division of Housing & Residence Life.
-To start the process, complete their online Conference Inquiry Form (go to the bottom of the page and register using the "Conference Event Planners Register Here" link).
+To start the process, complete their online Conference Inquiry Form.
+If you are registering for the first time using StarRez, you'll need to go to the bottom of the page and register using the "Conference Event Planners Register Here" link.
+If you set up an account last year, please use the username and password you used to create your account.
+If you forgot your password, you may click the "Get Log-in Credentials" link in the top left-hand corner.
 The online inquiry is not binding; it simply provides Conference Services with valuable information to plan your event accordingly.
 They will do their best to honor your requests.
-It is advised that you submit the Conference Inquiry Form by the end of March to ensure space availability for your participants.
+Air Conditioned space on campus is scarce, and building assignments will be handled in the order received so you are encouraged to get your information in ASAP!
+It is advised that you submit the Conference Inquiry Form by the end of March at the absolute latest to ensure space availability for your participants.